approvals/ApprovalTests.cpp.Qt/README.md

 There is not yet a single-header release mechanism, so the individual headers in the ApprovalTestsQt directory need to be included.

-## Benefits
+## Features

-* The Catch integration creates a QApplication automatically, so that GUI tests can run.
+* Creates a QApplication automatically, so that tests that create Qt widgets can run.
-* The Catch integration also augments ApprovalTests so that .png files are read in to QImage objects which are then compared - this is more reliable and portable than the default behaviour of doing character-by-character comparison of .png files on disk.
+* Augments ApprovalTests so that .png files are read in to QImage objects which are then compared - this is more reliable and portable than the default behaviour of doing character-by-character comparison of .png files on disk.
+* Provides nicely-readable string representations of [a growing range of Qt classes](https://github.com/approvals/ApprovalTests.cpp.Qt/blob/master/ApprovalTestsQt/integrations/catch/Catch2QtStringMaker.h).

 ## Reference